Long sentences?

 Of course, there’s a difference between being engrossed in a novel, like There There, and reading online.

 Online readers are often in a hurry, and they’re easily distracted.
 So, choose where to place long sentences carefully.
-Especially at the start of a blog post, keep your sentences short.
+Especially at the start of a blog post, newsletter, or social media post, keep your sentences short.

 Don’t write a long sentence to show off your grasp of grammar.